Welcome to Living Education Collective

 Children are not empty vessels to be filled.
 They are capable of dealing with real ideas and real knowledge.
 We believe children should be put in contact with great and noble ideas through literature, music, art, poetry and the like.

 Charlotte Mason believed a child should develop a deep intimacy with a wide range of subjects.
 We refer to this as laying a rich feast.
-If you can imagine each item presented for the feast as a subject in school, you will begin to see the idea of a wide and varied education.
-The children should come into contact with many different subjects and ideas.
+If you can imagine each item presented for the feast as a topic or idea, you will begin to see the idea of a wide and varied education.
+The children should come into contact with many different topics and ideas.

 Lessons are kept short so as to train focused attention and excellent execution in each subject.
 There is variation in the day’s activities in an effort to avoid over-stressing the brain on any one task.
-All subjects are taught through the use of living books rather than textbooks.
+All subjects are taught through the use of living books.
+We do not use textbooks, worksheets or the like.

 -

-The Upper Years include all of the beauty and principles of the Primary Years, but with an added focus on character development and spiritual formation.
+The Upper Years include all of the beauty and principles of the Primary Years, but with an added focus on character development, spiritual formation, autonomy, leadership and inter-generational relationships.

 “Thought breeds thought; children familiar with great thoughts take as naturally to thinking for themselves as the well-nourished body takes to growing; and we must bear in mind that growth, physical, intellectual, moral, spiritual, is the sole end of education.”